mychan24/r-for-brain-network/README.md

 However, much of graph analysis can be accomplished in R. Here, I document a graph-analysis workflow of fMRI resting-state network in R. This allows easy integration with other statistical analysis conducted on the targeted graph measures (e.g., degree, participation coefficient, modularity, system segregation).

-This repository includes documentation of the following:
+**This repository includes documentation of the following:**

-  * Manipulate gifti (surface), nifti (volume), cifti (surf+vol) in R to generate network matrices
+  * Manipulate gifti (surface), nifti (volume), cifti (surface + volume) in R to generate network matrices
     * Checkout the [cifti markdown file](https://github.com/mychan24/r-for-brain-network/blob/master/cifti_single_sub_sample/cifti_MSC_r.md) for most updated workflow (3/5/2019).
+	* Most future addition would focus on cifti, as the combination of surface and volumetric data (subcortical) are preferrable.
   * Calculate network metrics/measures
   * Visualize network matrices and graphs
   * Analyze data